Next Steps

 • Your document’s file name should be lastname_firstname.pdf, and the document must include your name, telephone, email, and year of study.

-• The images in your portfolio should showcase a skill or accomplishment of your abilities and interests.
-For example, something you built, sewed, painted, lit, sculpted, edited, or recorded—essentially something made.
-If you choose to have an in-person interview, please feel free to bring any physical work that you would like to present.
+• The images in your portfolio should showcase skills or accomplishments of your abilities and interests.
+For example, something you built, sewed, painted, lit, sculpted, edited, or recorded—something made.
+You can bring samples of your work to your in-person interview; please feel free to bring any physical work you would like to present.

-• During your in-person interview, faculty will discuss your digital file, and a small presentation of the material is required.
+• During your hybrid (in-person or Zoom) interview, faculty will discuss your digital file.
+You may be asked for a small presentation of your portfolio and material.

 JUMP TO...